faizwhb/faizwhb/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a Deep Learning and Computer Vision Engineer.
 I have extensive experience in the areas of Multi-task Learning, Object Detection, Semantic Segmentation and visual recommender systems.
-I also have expertise in deep learning for real time constraints like knowledge distillation and efficient neural networks.
+I also have expertise in deep learning for real time constraints like knowledge distillation and efficient neural networks